aryan-arora-01/YaleReadingGroup.github.io/README.md

 half of their own expected costs that they impose on the insurer.
 As a result, we estimate that take-up will be highly incomplete even with generous subsidies.
 If enrollee premiums were 25 percent of insurers’ average costs, at most half of potential enrollees would buy insurance; even premiums subsidized to 10 percent of average costs would still leave at least 20 percent uninsured.
 We briefly consider potential explanations for these findings and their normative implications

 ## Previous Papers:

+#### <a href="https://web.stanford.edu/~gentzkow/research/BayesianPersuasion.pdf">Bayesian Persuasion</a>
+##### Emir Kamenica and Matthew Gentzkow

+<b> Abstract: </b> When is it possible for one person to persuade another to change her action?
+We consider a symmetric information model where a sender chooses a signal to reveal to a receiver, who then takes a noncon- tractible action that affects the welfare of both players.
+We derive necessary and sufficient conditions for the existence of a signal that strictly benefits the sender.
+We characterize sender-optimal signals.
+We examine comparative statics with respect to the alignment of the sender’s and the receiver’s preferences.
+Finally, we apply our results to persuasion by litigators, lobbyists, and salespeople.

 #### <a href= "https://www.aeaweb.org/articles?id=10.1257/aer.20181289"> The Effects of Rent Control Expansion on Tenants, Landlords, and Inequality: Evidence from San Francisco </a>
 ##### Rebecca Diamond, Tim McQuade, and Franklin Qian